ToshioCP/Gtk4-tutorial/gfm/tfetextview_doc.md

 tfe_text_view_save (TfeTextView *tv);
 ~~~

-Saves the content of a TfeTextView to a file.
+Saves the contents of a TfeTextView to a file.
 If `tv` holds a GFile, it is used.
-Otherwise, this function calls GtkFileChosserDialog so that a user can choose a file to save.
+Otherwise, this function shows GtkFileChosserDialog so that a user can choose a file to save.

 Parameters